 “The fact that these students are already getting their work in front of college faculty is phenomenal,” DeKraker added.
 “It is my hope these talented students will continue their creative education at Kendall College of Art and Design knowing that the faculty understands and appreciates their passion.”

 As a unique part of Ferris State University, Kendall College of Art and Design prepares students for leadership in the visual arts, design, art history, and art education; provides innovative, collaborative education that fosters intellectual growth and individual creativity; and promotes the ethical and civic responsibilities of artists and designers, locally and globally.
-For more information, please visit www.kcad.edu.
+Information about Kendal College of Art and Design.